bydariogamer/py101forpygamers/source/pygame/sprites.rst

 --------------------

 Common approach is to use classes to build sprites.
-So let's start with a simple spesifications: you want to have a sprite class which can hold your image and rect to control it's position and to help with collision detection.
+So let's start with a simple specifications: you want to have a sprite class which can hold your image and rect to control it's position and to help with collision detection.

 The initial class definition: